wpdas/horizon-youtube-mp3/README.md

 # horizon-youtube-mp3

-Get info and download MP3 audio from youtube videos in node.js using horizon-youtube-mp3.
+Get info and download (server or local) MP3 audio from youtube videos in node.js using horizon-youtube-mp3.

-I developed this module to simplify how you convert a video directly to mp3.
-It was developed for a project called Horizon Mp3 Converter which will be available soon for online use.

 ### Main Online App